 The Kuala Lumpur campus in Wangsa Maju is the home of the first authorized IB World School in Malaysia to provide the continuum of IB programmes, PYP, MYP and DP.
 It is nestled just 15 minutes from the city centre, surrounded by a reserve forest that supports the learning environment with its serene and green surroundings.
 The campus supports the IB philosophy and students get the chance to grow in creativity and innovation.

-Mr. Michael Chian (Head of School, Subang Jaya)
+Mr. Michael Chian (Principal of Fairview International School, Subang Jaya)

 Dear Parents and Students.

 Welcome to Fairview International School Subang.
 I must first express my excitement at returning as the Principal of this evolving school.
 The Fairview Network of schools have been evolving throughout the years as one of the most vibrant and pedagogically sound institutions in Malaysia attracting educators from around the globe.
 Every addition to our fold only strengthens our collective knowledge and skill to ensure the best is given to our students.
 Subang campus is well known among the network as a campus with a strong academic focus leading with a good sport following where we have participated and won games with other international Schools.
 This holistic approach to children development is and always have been the very heart of the International Baccalaureate philosophy, where Fairview International School is the only network of schools that is authorized in all three Programs of the Primary Years Program, Middle Years Program and Diploma Program in Malaysia.